-This guidance is but one component of a robust defense in depth.
-It is to be used along with the applicable Linux Operating Systems and Network STIGs to provide comprehensive coverage of pertinent vulnerabilities.
+This guidance is but one component of a robust defense-in-depth.
+As noted above, it is to be used along with the applicable Operating System and Network STIGs to provide comprehensive coverage of pertinent vulnerabilities.
 It is also necessary to train administrative and general users in the importance of good security practices.